AlperenTemur/C-headers/README.md

 # C-headers
  **getch.h**
  getch function in windows conio.h for linux and unix.
-I copy past it instead of installing and linking ncurses.h
+No need to install and link ncurses.h